zelanko/sql-docs.zh-tw/docs/t-sql/statements/create-trigger-transact-sql.md

 AS
 IF (@@ROWCOUNT = 0)
 RETURN;
-   RAISERROR ('You must disable Trigger "safety" to drop synonyms!',10, 1)
+   RAISERROR ('You must disable Trigger "safety" to remove synonyms!', 10, 1)
    ROLLBACK
 GO
 DROP TRIGGER safety